ylhua/ylhua.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Yanling Hua, a second-year Master's student at Lund University, specializing in Virtual Reality and Augmented Reality (VR/AR).

-I am passionate about cutting-edge research in **3D Reconstruction and Generation**, as well as **Extended Reality (XR)**.
+Hi, this is Yanling Hua.
+I'm passionate about cutting-edge research in **3D Reconstruction and Generation**, as well as **Extended Reality (XR)**.
 My expertise spans generative models, including GANs and diffusion models, advanced 3D modeling techniques such as NeRF, 3D Gaussian Splatting, and parametric human modeling, along with XR application development.

 ## News!